Your guide to the best streaming services

 Stream CBS live, plus watch old episodes of CBS shows on demand.
 The service offers up a library of more than 8,500 episodes, including current shows like Elementary and throwbacks like Sabrina, the Teenage Witch.
 You can also catch NFL games.
 Something tells us you’ll be signing up so you can watch exciting originals coming soon, too.

 Miss FilmStruck?
 The Criterion Channel has you covered.
-The Criterion Collection’s new streaming service (launching April 8) will feature curated selections from the company’s library as well as original content, such as exclusive interviews with acclaimed filmmakers.
-Sign up now and you can watch a specially selected movie of the week, dropping online every Wednesday.
+The Criterion Collection features curated selections from the company’s library as well as original content, such as exclusive interviews with acclaimed filmmakers.

 Anime lovers can get their fix with this streaming platform, which features hundreds of Japanese series, including Bleach, Dragon Ball Super, and Naruto Shippuden.
 Crunchyroll is free, but for a small monthly fee, subscribers get the benefit of no ads and being able to stream many series within an hour of their broadcast in Japan.